spineo/quotations/index.md

 3.0.7
 ```

-### Creating the Initial Project Structure
+### Creating the Initial Project and App Structure

 Using the _django-admin_ utility allows to easily create our initial project structure.
 From our root git directory run:
 ```
 django-admin startproject quotations .
 ```
-In addition to the _manage,py_ (more on this later), the sub-directory _quotations_ will be created.
+In addition to the _manage,py_ (more on this later), the sub-directory _quotations_, which is the actual Python package for the project, will be created.
 Using the handy _tree_ command (run _brew install tree_ to install) we can examine the generated files under this directory which we will configure as the application evolves:
 ```
 tree quotations/
 quotations/